msandow/mithril-app-template/README.md

 `/_utilities/authenticated_route.coffee` | A default Express router to use for when the endpoints require an authenticated logged in user to complete
-`/_utilities/open_route.coffee` | A default Express router to use for publicly accessible endpoints `/_utilities/util.coffee` | A generic utility file that's used in some of the routes `/main/endpoints.coffee` | Configures the routes for the static files, sets up the Browserify file paths, and finds & includes all the `endpoints.coffee` files
+`/_utilities/open_route.coffee` | A default Express router to use for publicly accessible endpoints `/_utilities/util.coffee` | A generic utility file that's used in some of the routes `/main/endpoints.coffee` | Configures the routes for the static files, sets up the Browserify file paths, and finds & includes all the `endpoints.coffee` files [Endpoints Definition](#endpoints)

 #### &nbsp;&nbsp;&nbsp;&nbsp;/modules_client